12. The Suffering Servant

 He shall see the travail of his soul and be satisfied, by his knowledge did My servant justify the Righteous One to the many and bear their iniquities.

-The Jews have certainly borne the iniquities of non-Jews throughout history, they have been discriminated against, oppressed, tortured, raped, robbed, and murdered.
+The Jews have certainly borne the iniquities of non-Jews throughout history.
 By submitting themselves to this treatment and acknowledging it to be His will, they have justified and sanctified G-d's Name.
-In the Messianic Era, as stated, the nations will realize this self sacrifice and the Jewish people will be satisfied and rewarded:
+In the Messianic Era, the Nations will realize this self sacrifice and the Jewish people will be satisfied and rewarded:

 They shall sit every man under his vine and under his fig tree, and none shall make them afraid; for the mouth of the L-rd of hosts has spoken.